zoonyoung/Home-rehabilitation-treatment/README.md

   python3, pygame are installed with the RASPBIAN installation. turtle is internal function of python3
   _if there is anything else you need Please install_
+***

 ## Future development plan
+1. We can get data from patients how much time they took to finish up the each game.

+2. Scrutinizing that data we collected, We could discern degree of stroke or other diseases related to hand paralysis or numbness.

+3. And then we can make ecosystem between patients society and medical society that they can feedback more precisely and urgently.